 Q: Are there certain items not allowed on the buses?

-A: There is a long list of things not allowed.
-Click here to go that list.
-Also, it is the bus drivers' discretion to restrict items coming aboard if they feel safety is an issue.
+A: It is the bus drivers’ discretion to restrict items coming aboard if they feel safety is an issue.
 If in doubt, call us to ask.

 Q: My child’s bus ride seems very long, and I’m only 5 minutes from school.
 What can be done about that?